German vs League – Russian vs NATO

 01-10-2022

-In 1918 or 1919, the question of reparations was not new.
-Following the Franco-Prussian War of 1870-1871, la Grande Nation was forced to pay reparations to the newly formed German Empire.
+The 1919 question of handling reparations fell into the category of history repeats itself.
+Following the Franco-Prussian War of 1870-1871, la Grande Nation was forced to pay compensatory damages to the newly formed German Empire.

-Wholesale new was Paris' policy of "ethnic cleansing", to put it in terms of contemporary usage.
-In the Summer of 1922, Raymond Poincaré, wartime president now acting foreign secretary, announced to expel German residents from Alsace-Lorraine, which came to be another wave of extraditions following the immediate 1918/1919 one.
+Wholesale new was Paris' policies of ethnic cleansing, to put it in terms of contemporary usage.
+In the Summer of 1922, Raymond Poincaré, wartime president and now acting foreign secretary, announced the expellation of the Germans from Alsace-Lorraine.
+Following the first wave of extraditions in 1918–1919, the remaining Germans were endangered of losing their existence once more.

 Apart from his military and political career, Smuts became known as an ardent support of holism.
-As the same time, he kept on practising the politics of exclusion and international isolation for Germany and German individuals, no matter their new state was being built on solid principles of democracy.
+In stead of benevolent support for Germany's infant democracy, he kept on practising the Treaty and British-led League policies of exclusion and international isolation for Germany and German individuals.
 Entente forces all around the world did all they could in order to sustain Weimar's outcast status.

 (footnote 143) BBC News, "Aberystwyth plaque marks town's 'shameful' episode", https://www.bbc.com/news/uk-wales-40195234; Glenford Howe, lecture World War I and nation building in the West Indies, In Flanders Fields Museum und CEGESOMA.
 To end all wars?
 Geopolitical aftermath and commemorative legacies of the First World War.
 Ypern, Belgium, 22-25 August 2018.